pace/openfsc-spec/1.0/openfsc-spec.md

 ![assets/post-pay-flow.png](assets/post-pay-process.png)

-## 3.2 Pre Auth Process
+### 3.2 Pre-Auth Process

-- The user has to pre-authorize the payment, the amount is explicitly chosen by the user OR implicitly set high enough, such that a full fueling could take place (tank size _ fuel type price _ 120%).
+- The user has to pre-authorize the payment, the amount is explicitly chosen by the user OR implicitly set high enough, such that a full fueling could take place (tank size _fuel type price_ 120%).
-- The status updates work in the same way as with a Post Pay fueling, the only difference is, that the process waits until the state **locked** is reached.
+- The status updates work in the same way as with a Post-Pay fueling, the only difference is, that the process waits until the state **locked** is reached.
 The pre-authorized amount will be captured by the gas station by providing the fuelled amount and price.
 - The user will be presented with the bill and informed that the transaction is complete.

 ![assets/pre-auth-flow.png](assets/pre-auth-process.png)

-# 4 Communication Protocol
+## 4 Communication Protocol

 This section specifies the general communication protocol between a Site and the OpenFSC server.

 The protocol is independent of the particular transmission subsystem and requires only a reliable and ordered data channel (e.g. WSS or TCP stream).
-Furthermore, all specifications here should be portable to multiple formats like binary, JSON or XML.
-However, in this document we illustrate the protocol in a plain text encoding.

 Ususally, a single communication channel is distinct to a single client-server pair.
 You can use the [Connection Multiplexing](ext/connection-multiplexing.md) extension in your implementation if you would like to connect multiple Sites through a single client-server connection.

 The Site has to initiate the connection to the OpenFSC server.
 In case the connection dropped the Site needs to reconnect immediately.

-## 4.1 Plain Text Protocol
+### 4.1 Plain Text Protocol

 The protocol consists of predefined messages.
 A message always starts with a so called `tag` followed by a `method`, multiple arguments `arg0` - `argN` as well as a special optional last argument `argV`.
-The end of a message is indicated by a <CRLF> (`\r\n`):
+The end of a message is indicated by `<CRLF>` (`\r\n`):

 ```xml
 <tag> <method> <arg0> <arg1> ... <argN> <argV>\r\n
 ```

-All message fields except the termination sequence <CRLF> are separated by spaces and the default message encoding is `ASCII`.
+All message fields except the termination sequence `<CRLF>` are separated by spaces and the default message encoding is `ASCII`.
 To change the encoding a special method called `CHARSET` can be used which is described in a later section.

 To establish a connection, the client first establishes a data channel (e.g.: TCP) to the server and starts a handshaking process to establish the actual Site API connection.
 This initialization phase is a so-called "Not Authenticated State" and consists of a special sequence of messages to negotiate the communication contract between the server and the client.
 The first message from both sides always has to be a notification with a `CAPABILITY` message.
 If an error occurs on either side the corresponding party will disconnect and optionally send a `QUIT` notification with further information about the error.
 In case of a successful capability exchange, the client can change the protocol encoding by sending one of the available encoding messages specified further below.
 The initialization phase will be concluded with an authentication message like `PLAINAUTH`.
 If everything was successful, the connection is considered established and transitions into a so-called "Authenticated State".

 ![assets/site-api-connection-example.png](assets/site-api-connection-example.png)

-### 4.1.1 TAG
+#### 4.1.1 TAG

 The `<tag>` indicates the type of the message as well as the current context and needs to satisfy the format `"*" | letter { letter | digit }` (see EBNF for full specification).
 There are currently two supported message types: